 Understanding the charges you face and the possible penalties you could receive is critical, and hiring an experienced criminal defense attorney is key to achieving the best possible outcome and avoiding potentially life-changing consequences as a result of a misdemeanor conviction.

 Kontos Law is experienced in fighting misdemeanor charges in Melbourne Florida and is committed to helping you fight these charges.
-Call us for a FREE CONSULTATION where we will go over your charges with you, discuss all possible defense strategies, and fully explain all possible repercussions that you may be facing.
+Call us for a confidential consultation where we will go over your charges with you, discuss all possible defense strategies, and fully explain all possible repercussions that you may be facing.

 Which offenses qualify as misdemeanors in Florida depends upon the severity of the potential punishment.
 Misdemeanor charges are those that carry a maximum jail sentence of one year; a felony is any charge that is punishable by imprisonment of more than a year.

 Keep in mind, however, that charges can be increased to felony level if an individual is charged with a number of misdemeanors.
 For example, ignoring multiple citations for speeding and parking violations can potentially lead to felony charges.

 There are a wide range of misdemeanor charges in the state of Florida, and many of them have the potential to increase into felony charges for a variety of reasons.
 You can find the majority of misdemeanor charges in the state are outlined in the Florida Statute.
 Among the most common Florida misdemeanor charges that we defend are:

 The penalties that you may face for a misdemeanor conviction in Florida depend on the class of the charge.
 Florida law establishes two classes of misdemeanor: first degree and second degree.